-If there’s one image that everyone in the world can recognize, it’s the iconic ears of our favorite mouse, Disney’s Mickey Mouse.
-His face graces everything from ceramic mugs to balloons, touching on every industry and areas of our lives.
-It can be found in the shape of ice cream on a hot summer afternoon, or on the back of a hoodie on a frigid autumn morning, and when the day’s work is done, we can join him in Kingdom Hearts as they King.
-It all started with a short film called “Steamboat Willie”, and ever since, he’s been the very icon of family fun, hope over adversity, and following your dreams.
+Mickey’s face can be found in the shape of ice cream on a hot summer afternoon, or on the back of a hoodie on a frigid autumn morning.
+And when the day’s work is done, kids and adults alike can join him in Kingdom Hearts as their King.

 History of Mickey Mouse Day

-And from that first short film has risen to be a worldwide recognized Icon.
-Year after year, Mickey has won nominations for the Academy Award for Best Animated Short film, and finally won one in 1928.
+And from that first short film, Mickey has risen to be a worldwide recognized Icon.
+Year after year, the mouse garnered nominations for the Academy Award for the Best Animated Short film, and finally won one in 1942.
 As a tribute to just how popular and ground-breaking this fantastic mouse is, he was the first animated character to ever receive a star on the Hollywood Walk of Fame.

 How to Celebrate Mickey Mouse Day